This article outlines how to implement structured data markup for your product data.

 To add structured data markup to your website, you need to be able to access and edit your site’s HTML, or your shop system’s template configuration.
 Markup is an HTML tag annotation that lets search engine crawlers and bots know there is product data on your site and helps the systems reliably understand the data.

 In order for Google’s crawler to match the structured data to your product data, one of the two following conditions must be satisfied:

 - There is a single offer on the landing page

 - If there are multiple offers on the whole page, each offer present on the page is annotated with a SKU or a GTIN and the respective offer in your product data on Shopping has the same SKU (ID

 [gtin]attribute).
 This can be useful if you show multiple variants of the same product (for example, different sizes or colors, or related products) on the same landing page.

-If at least one of these conditions isn’t met, the products on your landing page won’t be able to match to your product data.
+If at least one of these conditions isn’t met, the products on your landing page won’t match your product data.

 For more in-depth information about setting up structured data markups on your website, please visit schema.org’s Getting started guide.
 The schema.org section on machine-understandable versions of information provides help on understanding and clarifying your structured data.